Eco-DiscordLink/EcoDiscordPlugin/Installation.md

 ![Discord application id](images/installation/11.png)

 ### 12. Go to <https://discordapi.com/permissions.html#216064>.
-Paste the Application ID in the bottom left field labelled "Application ID", and add any extra permissions you want the bot to have.
+Paste the Application ID in the bottom left field labelled "Client ID", and add any extra permissions you want the bot to have.
 Click the link at the bottom.

 ![Setting permissions](images/installation/12.png)